 The additional funding included \$45.64 billion for enforcement.
-The anticipated revenue increases from the additional enforcement funds have been estimated anywhere from 2.5-to-1 to as much as 12-to-1 (the higher figure applies to audits of high-income taxpayers).
+The anticipated revenue increases from the additional enforcement funds had been estimated anywhere from 2.5-to-1 to as much as 12-to-1 (the higher figure applies to audits of high-income taxpayers).
 The Congressional Budget Office Economic Outlook Report in January 2025 estimated that the \$20 billion of rescinded funds for enforcement "would reduce individual and corporate income tax receipts over the 2025-2034 period by \$66 billion-resulting in a net increase in the projected cumulative deficit of \$46 billion."
 Congressional Budget Office, The Budget And Economic Outlook: 2025 to 2035, at 14 (January 2025).

 Despite the cost effectiveness of IRS enforcement outlays, the additional IRS funding (especially funding allocated to enforcement) has been very controversial, in particular with House Republicans.
 Democrats view it differently as summarized by Sen. Ron Wyden (Senate Finance Committee ranking member): "Nothing unites Republicans like helping the ultra-wealthy get away with breaking the law and cheating on their taxes."
-Stanton, Wyden Slams House Republicans' Proposed Tax Policy Menu, 186 TAX NOTES FEDERAL 774 (Jan.
+Stanton, Wyden Slams House Republicans' Proposed Tax Policy Menu, 186 Tax Notes Federal 774 (Jan.
 27, 2025).
 Republicans have decried the legislation as a reckless threat to the economy.
-Senator Rick Scott (R-FL) summarized the Republican view when the IRA was passed in 2022: "Joe Biden's federal government is coming after every penny you have with more audits," Alexander Rifaat, Biden, Democrats Relish Passage of Reconciliation Bill, 2022 TAX NOTES TODAY FEDERAL 152-3 (Aug.
+Senator Rick Scott (R-FL) summarized the Republican view when the IRA was passed in 2022: "Joe Biden's federal government is coming after every penny you have with more audits," Alexander Rifaat, Biden, Democrats Relish Passage of Reconciliation Bill, 2022 Tax Notes Today Federal 152-3 (Aug.
 9, 2022) (Sen. Scott stated the funding would allow the IRS to hire 87,000 new agents).

 About \$20.2 billion of the additional funds for enforcement were deferred in the 2024 omnibus spending bill.
-A continuing resolution enacted on December 21, 2024, to extend government funding at 2024 fiscal levels until March 14, 2025, did not release the \$20.2 billion clawback of enforcement funds, which means those funds remain frozen until a full-year appropriation agreement can be reached.
-See Cady Stanton & Benjamin Valdez, \$20B in IRS Enforcement Funds Set to Remain Frozen into March, 185 Tax Notes Federal 2443 (Dec.
-23, 2024).
-A request from the Trump administration sent to congressional spending panels regarding FY 2025 full-year continuing resolution assumptions called for repeating that \$20.2 billion reduction in IRS funding.
-See Chris Cioffi, White House Pushes \$20 Billion IRS Enforcement Funding Clawback, Bloomberg Dailly Tax Report (Feb.
-28, 2025).
+A continuing resolution enacted on December 21, 2024, to extend government funding at 2024 fiscal levels until March 14, 2025, did not release the \$20.2 billion clawback of enforcement funds.
 (As discussed above, the \$20.2 billion reduction was made permanent in the continuing resolution enacted March 15, 2025.)